-The General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
-The GDPR and Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law) apply to:
+The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1).
+Both the GDPR and Greece's Law 4624/2019 on the Protection of Individuals Regarding Processing of Personal Data (Data Protection Law) apply to:

 - Controllers.
 A controller, formerly known as a data controller, is any natural or legal person, public authority, agency, or any other body that determines the purposes and the means of the data processing alone or jointly with others (Article 4(7), GDPR). - Processors.
-A processor, formerly known as a data processor, is any natural or legal person, public authority, agency, or any other body that processes personal data on the controller's behalf (Article 4(8), GDPR). - Data recipients.
-A data recipient is any authorized natural or legal person, public authority, agency, or another body that receives the data, other than certain public authorities in certain circumstances (Article 4(9), GDPR). - Data subjects.
-Data subjects are individuals to whom personal data relates (Article 4(1), GDPR; for more on what constitutes personal data, see Question 3). - Third parties.
-A third party is a natural or legal person, public authority, agency, or body other than the data subject, the controller, the processor, and persons authorized to process personal data under the direct authority of the controller or processor (Article 4(10), GDPR).
+A processor, formerly known as a data processor, is any natural or legal person, public authority, agency, or any other body that processes personal data on the controller's behalf (Article 4(8), GDPR). - Data subjects.
+Data subjects are individuals to whom personal data relates (Article 4(1), GDPR; for more on what constitutes personal data, see Question 3).